apalleiko/6.4420-Variable-Infill-Project/README.md

 - navigate to mandoline directory
 - Enter mandoline <stl path> --fea
 - stl file must be in stl_files folder
-- output of matlab FEA scripts will land in fea_output.mat, and fea python class will handle conversion to python friendly data structure
+- output of matlab FEA scripts will land in fea_output.mat, and fea python class will handle conversion to python-friendly data structure